callumflack/callum-flack-design/content/pages/about.md

 heroInCloudinary: true
 ---

-My job is to help you bridge the gap between you and your audience by understanding your unique context, by designing for emotional connection and by building a digital system that satisifies you and your toughest customers years from now.
+My job is to help you bridge the gap between you and your audience by understanding your unique context, by designing for emotional connection and by building a digital system that satisfies you and your toughest customers years from now.

 ## Experienced